mbadler/TwilioEmulator/README.md

     - If ifMachine="Hangup" is specified in the request then if the autoresponser state is set to machine then the phone is hung up automaticlly
     - A connect request Twiml is sent
     - Requests are sent to the url - Only the Pause Verb currenly works
+  - GET to call/sid.json will return the call status
+  - Post to call/sid.json will termintate the call
   - All requests and responses are logged